pyqg/pyqg/README.rst

 pyqg supports a variety of different configurations using the same computational kernel.
 The different configurations are evolving and are described in detail in the documentation.
-The kernel, implement in cython, uses a pseudo-spectral method which is heavily dependent of the fast Fourier transform.
+The kernel, implement in cython, uses a pseudo-spectral method which is heavily dependent on the fast Fourier transform.
 For this reason, pyqg tries to use pyfftw and the FFTW Fourier Transform library.
 (If pyfftw is not available, it falls back on numpy.fft) With pyfftw, the kernel is multi-threaded but